KHiyowa/google-chat-desktop/README.md

 This app is maintained for our personal use.
 You may use this app as you wish, but we do not promise ongoing maintenance.

+### What's new in v3.1.0

+* Updated .NET runtime from 8 to 10
+* Stricter handling of icon cache
+* Updated libraries
+* Addressed performance issues in Netskope environments
+* Japanese menu support if system locale is Japanese (メニューの日本語表示に対応)
+  - Note: We will not accept PRs for other languages as we cannot verify the translation.

 ### Motivation

 * Google has [shutdown](https://support.google.com/chat/answer/10194711) the official Google Chat Desktop App in March